Rosemary Essential Oil Benefits, Rosemary Essential Oil Uses & More

 After 15 minutes, be sure to wash the mixture out by shampooing as per normal (preferably a natural shampoo product or conditioner – the fewer ingredients the better).
-By utilizing this method, the natural antioxidants and conditioning agents penetrate the hair follicles much deeper which strengthens and nourishes the hair from the core.
+By utilizing this method, the natural antioxidants and conditioning agents penetrate the hair follicles much deeper.
+This will strength and nourish the hair from the core.

-By utilizing the hot oil technique, you also remove any excess oil that may remain in the hair follicles or on your scalp after normal washing, which often leads to greasy or ‘clumpy’ hair.
+By utilizing the hot oil technique, you also remove any excess oil that may remain in the hair follicles or on your scalp.
+The excess oil often leads to greasy or ‘clumpy’ hair.

 Rosemary Oil For Hair Growth

-Rosemary is a very useful for promoting hair growth when used correctly and in fact forms the basis of many natural (and typical pharmaceutical) products that are aimed at stimulating hair growth or generally slowing/preventing hair-loss.
-Generally, over-exposure to air-pollution or constant use of chemical treatments on your hair can lead to the buildup of free-radicals in your follicles and on your scalp which will block up your pores and could even lead to poor blood cell circulation if they’re left untreated for a long-time.
+Rosemary is a very useful for promoting hair growth when used correctly.
+In fact, it forms the basis of many natural (and typical pharmaceutical) products aimed at stimulating hair growth or slowing/preventing hair-loss.
+Generally, over-exposure to air-pollution or constant use of chemical treatments on your hair can lead to the buildup of free-radicals in your follicles and scalp.
+Free radicals will block up your pores and could even lead to poor blood cell circulation when left untreated for a long-time.

-One of the main causes of alopecia (or pattern baldness) in men is based on a biochemical process that may occur anytime after puberty – in some cases it happen earlier than others.
-Essentially there is an enzyme in your hair follicles (known as ‘5-alpha-reductase’) which converts the testosterone that your body produces into a hormone known as DHT (dihydrotestosterone).
+One main causes of alopecia in men is based on a biochemical process that may occur anytime after puberty.
+Essentially there is an enzyme in your hair follicles (known as ‘5-alpha-reductase’).
+This enzyme converts the testosterone that your body produces into a hormone known as DHT (dihydrotestosterone).